vineetasharma/soundcloud-node-api/README.md

 ### User APIs:
- By using user, APIs you can access all the resources of User.
+ By using user's APIs, you can access all the resources of User.
 ##### Get All Users of SoundCloud
 ```javascript
 soundCloud.user.getAllUsers(function (err, result) {